Sermon – Reverend Jack Arnold - Time and Action

 As individuals we may not experience victory here on earth.
 We may struggle with problems in this world and our own, our whole lifespan on this planet.
 We may not see and savor that victory here on earth; but we know in the end He will be victorious as we know the Savior.
 We will win, for we are on His Side.

-Cast off the dull worn robes of darkness, which lack luster, give no warmth, protect not from the heat, and put on the shining glorious armour of light.
+Cast off the dull worn robes of darkness, which lack luster, give no warmth, protect not from heat or cold and put on the shining glorious armour of light.
 So kitted up, we walk in light, not in darkness where we may stumble and fall.
 Unlike moths, for us light is life, not the destruction of darkness.

 Come, put on the Armor of Light and go forth to destroy that last enemy, death!